-This topic is of huge relevance, since the research of Sephardic Jewry cannot be considered a special “Iberian” or “Jewish issue” alone.
-Rather it is of central importance for the whole history of medieval philosophy and the development of early modern bodies of knowledge.
-Further, newer research stresses the importance of the role of “conversos” (baptized Sephardim and their descendents some of whom secretly continued to live as Jews) in the development of pre-modern identities, cultural hybrids and early modern forms of religious skepticism.
-With this new focus on “Sephardic Studies”, the University of Potsdam joins and enriches the current research on these topics, which is mainly conducted in Spain, the United States and Israel.
-It also hopes to reach out to students interested in Spanish or Portuguese language, the Iberian Peninsula and/or Latin America.
+Such a focus is also of great significance since Iberian Jewish scholars are central to our understanding of the history of medieval philosophy and the development of early modern bodies of knowledge.
+Furthermore, recent scholarship has attributed to Conversos (baptized Sephardim and their descendants, some of whom clandestinely continued to adhere to Judaism) an important influence on the emergence of pre-modern identities, cultural hybridity and early modern forms of religious scepticism, the significance and relevance of which extend far beyond the academic boundaries of Jewish Studies.
+With this focus on “Sephardic Studies”, the University of Potsdam joins and enriches the current research on these topics, which is mainly conducted in Spain, the United States, and Israel.
+It also hopes to reach out to prospective students interested in Spanish or Portuguese, the Iberian Peninsula, and Latin America.

 Through the qualifications of the current chair holder, doctorate and habilitation projects in Religious and Jewish Studies, as well as in the field of Jewish history, are welcome.